 The underside of the leaves has dense velvety hairs.
 The leaves are used to prepare herbal tea and are used in traditional medicine because of its amazing health benefits.

 The Loquat tree belongs to the family Rosaceae and is native to China.
 From here, it spread to Japan around the year 700 AD so it has been cultivated for over a thousand years in Japan.
 It is among the first cultivated fruits in Asia.
 There are about 900 cultivars of Loquat.
 Japan leads the world's production of Loquat.

 The Loquat tree is a small tree that is about 10-15 feet high, though it can reach a height of 30 feet.
-The tree grows best in subtropical and warm temperate areas of the world, doesn't like extreme heat and prefers partial shade.
+The tree grows best in subtropical and warm temperate areas of the world, doesn't like the extreme heat and prefers partial shade.

 It is often grown as an ornamental tree.

-Loquat is grown in southern Japan, Taiwan, Europe, the Near, Middle, and Far East, North Africa, India, Australia, New Zealand, South Africa, the East Indies (at moderate altitudes), and North, Central, and South America.
+Loquat is grown in southern Japan, Taiwan, Europe, the Near, Middle, and the Far East, North Africa, India, Australia, New Zealand, South Africa, the East Indies (at moderate altitudes), and North, Central, and South America.

 Health Benefits of Loquat Fruit

 Loquat fruit banishes exhaustion experienced in summer and refreshes the body.